 Python listing AWS buckets with Boto3 resource

-I also tried bucket filtering based on tags.
-The account can have hundreds if not thousands, of buckets; the best way to filter them is by using tags.
-Boto3 does provide a filter method for bucket resources, but I did not find out how to use it.
-So, I tried a workaround to filter buckets using tag values in Python.
+I also tried buckets filtering based on tags.
+You can have 100s if not thousands of buckets in the account and the best way to filter them is using tags.
+Boto3 does provide a filter method for bucket resources.
+But I did not find how we can use it.
+So I tried a workaround to filter buckets using tag value in python.

 #